Le0nX/LenoraOS/README.md

-# LenoraOS
+# Lenora OS
-Lenora is an OS which supports x86 and ARM architectire.
+Lenora is an Operating System which supports x86 and ARM architectire.